An amputation is a surgery to remove a body part. It is removed because of disease or damage.

 Leading up to your surgery: Arrange for a ride home from the hospital.Arrange for help at home after your surgery.Follow instructions for eating before surgery—usually nothing after midnight.You may be asked to use an antibacterial soap the morning of your surgery.

-This will depend on the body part operated on.
+The anesthesia used will depend on the body part operated on.
 You may receive: General anesthesia

 —You will be asleep.